How to Stop IT Band Pain While Running: That Pain On The Outside Of Your Knee

 IT band pain from running (ITBS or Illiotibial Band Syndrome)

 Well, I have some good news.
-I stopped getting this pain a few years ago from taking some advice from my physio, extensive internet research, and deciding on a three-pronged approach to getting rid of the issue, for good (click the links below to jump to a section):
+I stopped getting this pain several years ago by taking some advice from my physio, extensive internet research, and deciding on a three-pronged approach to getting rid of the issue, for good (click the links below to jump to a section):

 As always, you should consider consulting a doctor or sports physio with any pain from running.
 If you’re convinced you have IT Band pain from running, then read on for my tips on stopping getting IT Band pain, from my experience hopefully they’ll help you, too!